ameseee/kwk-curriculum-site/web-app/lessons/responsive-design/index.md

 <div class="practice">
   <h2>Practice: Layout</h2>
   <p>In your "responsive-design" folder, create a new HTML and new CSS file.
-Copy and paste the code from this <a href="https://codepen.io/turing-kwk/pen/bJKzvB?editors=1100">CodePen</a> into Atom.</p>
+Copy and paste the code from this <a target="blank" href="https://codepen.io/turing-kwk/pen/bJKzvB?editors=1100">CodePen</a> into Atom.</p>
   <p>Now, write media queries for 2 breakpoint at 900px.
 The three layouts you're working towards are pictured below:</p>
   <img src="./assets/full-screen.png" alt="Full screen view">
   <img src="./assets/ipad-screen.png" alt="iPad screen view">